EtudianteUPS/MEMPABack/readme.md

 ## Run the server

 Run `npm start` for running the back server.
 Navigate to `http://localhost:3000/`.

-To reload the server, kill the process by pressing Ctrl-c, then run ng serve
+To reload the server, kill the process by pressing `Ctrl-c`, then run `npm start`.